Shin-Aska/Web-GPS-Template/README.md

 I think OpenLayers (The one that made this template possible) has its own method of comparing coordinates, you can use that too!

-A preview of this template: [click here to redirect](https://htmlpreview.github.io/?https://github.com/Shin-Aska/Web-GPS-Template/blob/master/search.html#)

 ##
-# Sample codes of comparing and searching geolocation
+# Sample codes for comparing and searching coordinates

 ```javascript
   if (typeof(geolocation.getPosition()) === "undefined" && manualmode == false) {